Learning Dense Representations of Phrases at Scale: Experiments

 \subsection{Experiments: Question Answering}

-\paragraph{Baselines} For reading comprehension, we report scores of query-agnostic models including DenSPI~\citep{seo2019real}, DenSPI + Sparc~\citep{lee2020contextualized} as well as Deformer~\citep{cao2020deformer} and DilBERT~\citep{siblini2020delaying}, where they only allow a late interaction (cross-attention) in the last few layers of BERT.
-We report their results based on the interaction in the last layer, which mostly resembles the fully query-agnostic models.

-For open-domain QA, we report the scores of extractive open-domain QA models including DrQA~\citep{chen2017reading}, BERT + BM25~\citep{lee2019latent}, ORQA~\citep{lee2019latent}, REALM~\citep{guu2020realm}, and DPR-Multi~\citep{karpukhin2020dense}.
-We also show the performance of previous phrase retrieval models: DenSPI and DenSPI + Sparc.
-In~\Cref{apdx:complexity}, we provide a thorough analysis on the computational complexity of each open-domain QA model.
+\paragraph{Reading comprehension.} In order to show the effectiveness of our phrase representations, we first evaluate our model in the reading comprehension setting for SQuAD and NQ and report its performance with other query-agnostic models (Eq.~\eqref{eqn:aggregate} without query-side fine-tuning).
+This problem was originally formulated by \newcite{seo2018phrase} as the phrase-indexed question answering (PIQA) task.

-\paragraph{Reading comprehension} Experimental results on reading comprehension datasets are shown in Table~\ref{tab:pi-qa}.
-Among query-agnostic models, our models achieve the best performance of 78.3 EM on SQuAD by improving the previous dense phrase retrieval model (DenSPI) by $4.7\%$.
-Despite it is still behind query-dependent models, the gap has been greatly reduced and serves as a strong starting point for the open-domain QA model.
+Compared to previous query-agnostic models, our model achieves the best performance of 78.3 EM on SQuAD by improving the previous phrase retrieval model (DenSPI) by $4.7\%$ (Table~\ref{tab:pi-qa}).
+Although it is still behind cross-attention models, the gap has been greatly reduced and serves as a strong starting point for the open-domain QA model.

-\paragraph{Open-domain QA} Experimental results on open-domain QA are summarized in Table~\ref{tab:od-qa}.
-Without using any sparse representations, \ours~outperforms previous phrase retrieval models by a large margin of a $15\%$--$25\%$ absolute improvement on all the datasets except SQuAD.
-As previous models only used SQuAD to train the phrase model and perform zero-shot prediction on other datasets, we add one more experiment training the model of \newcite{lee2020contextualized} on $\traincorpus_\text{phrase}=\{\text{NQ}, \text{SQuAD}\}$ for a fair comparison.
-However, it only increases the result from 14.5\% to 16.5\% on Natural Questions, demonstrating that it is not enough to simply add more datasets for training phrase representations.
-Our performance is also competitive with recent retriever-reader models~\cite{karpukhin2020dense,guu2020realm}, while running much faster during inference (Table~\ref{tab:category}).
-We can also consider using distantly-supervised examples of TriviaQA, WebQuestions and TREC for training our phrase representations, as the DPR-multi model did, and we leave it to future work.
-Finally, we find that using $\traincorpus_\text{phrase} = \{\text{SQuAD}\}$ or $\{\text{NQ, SQuAD}\}$ doesn't make much difference after query-side fine-tuning in most datasets, except that including NQ in $\traincorpus_\text{phrase}$ brings a large gain of 9.7\% on the NQ evaluation.
+\paragraph{Open-domain QA.} Experimental results on open-domain QA are summarized in Table~\ref{tab:od-qa}.
+Without any sparse representations, \ours~outperforms previous phrase retrieval models by a large margin and achieves a $15\%$--$25\%$ absolute improvement on all datasets except SQuAD.
+Training the model of \newcite{lee2020contextualized} on $\traincorpus_\text{phrase}=\{\text{NQ}, \text{SQuAD}\}$ only increases the result from 14.5\% to 16.5\% on NQ, demonstrating that it does not suffice to simply add more datasets for training phrase representations.
+Our performance is also competitive with recent retriever-reader models~\cite{karpukhin2020dense}, while running much faster during inference (Table~\ref{tab:category}).